 The Learning Mentor can help children develop their sense of self-belief and help develop skills for children to engage in school life.

-Mrs Whish and Mrs Lewis work with other professionals to support children with SEN. These professionals include an Educational Psychologist, Speech and Language Therapist, professionals from the Communication Interaction Team, MAST team, Specialist teachers who support children with visual or hearing impairment, and the School Nurse.
+Mrs Lewis works with other professionals to support children with SEN. These professionals include an Educational Psychologist, Speech and Language Therapist, professionals from the Communication Interaction Team, MAST team, Specialist teachers who support children with visual or hearing impairment, and the School Nurse.
 This is individual to each child.

 At Woodford, we value strong relationships with parents.
 Teachers are usually available to discuss issues with parents at the end of any school day.
 We also have termly SEN parents evenings with class teachers, where individual targets are discussed and agreed.
 We recognise the importance of working together to secure the best possible outcomes for the children in our school.
 We encourage children to have as much ownership as possible with their targets.